 If most of the tests fail or if there are too many timeout errors, the hosting plan you’re checking is not great in handling simultaneous visitors.

-And if your host cannot handle load, that means it is not powerful enough, especially if you are running WooCommerce or forum sites where users can signup and interact with your site.
+And if your host cannot handle the load, that means it is not powerful enough, especially if you are running WooCommerce or forum sites where users can signup and interact with your site.
 For the same reason, admin pages may also face performance issues.

 These days, cloud VPS gives the best performance for the price.
 DigitalOcean, Vultr, and Linode are examples.
 It can be a little costlier than shared hosting.
 But the better reliability and uptime figures make it worth the extra money.
-Also there are several tools and control panels you can use to manage your VPS instance.
+Also, there are several tools and control panels you can use to manage your VPS instance.

-Or else, if you want a managed cloud hosting, which allows managing your VPS like a shared hosting, Cloudways is one provider that has worked well for me so far.
+Or else, if you want a managed cloud hosting, which allows managing your VPS like shared hosting, Cloudways is one provider that has worked well for me so far.

 Slow Editor?
 Try Disabling Browser Extensions